Back up and restore operating system with Norton Ghost

 Check backup file

-Select the partition and folder to store the backup file.
-Note: the backup file has the extension .GHO and the size is large enough.
+Choose the partition and folder where you saved the backup file.
+Keep in mind that the backup file will have the extension “.GHO” and will be pretty large.

 Created backup file